rest-for-physics/basic-readouts/README.md

 A complex readout might require some calculation time to produce a mapping.
 Therefore, a pre-produced readout in a ROOT file is recommended to be re-used later on at a processing chain.

+#### List of readouts available in this project

+* **pixelReadout**: It is found inside the file `pixelReadout.rml` and it defines a pixelated grid with a given number of `N_CHANNELS`.
+The size of the pixels is given by `PITCH` in mm which is the default units for distance inside REST.

+* **pixelDecoding**: It is also found inside `pixelReadout.rml`.
+It defines a fixed 5x5 pixel grid with 5mm per pixel.
+It uses a decoding file, `dummy.dec`, to establish a relation between physical channels and electronics channel ids.
+It defines two readout planes that share the same decodign pattern with an offset.
+The decoding file must contain the same number of channels as we find in our readout.

+* **stripReadout**: It is found inside the file `strippedReadout.rml` defines two readout planes where we define stripped channels oriented in different axis depending of the readout plane.

 #### Manually generating a readout file

 To generate a readout and write it to file you may use the interactive ROOT shell loading the REST libraries through the command `restRoot` as follows: